How to Grow and Care for Christmas Cactus

 If you do add compost, just make sure that you don’t raise the acidity of the soil too high, as doing so could cause the stems to rot.
 And do not feed this plant while it is in bloom.

-Find more tips on fertilizing your plant here.
+Find more tips on fertilizing Christmas cactus here.

-According to the Royal Horticultural Society, getting your Christmas cacti to bloom requires providing these houseplants with two resting periods throughout the year.
+According to the Royal Horticultural Society, persuading your Christmas cactus to bloom requires providing it with two resting periods during the year.

 These resting periods are defined by lower temperatures, longer nights, and less frequent watering.